platformsh/platformsh-docs/src/configuration/services/redis.md

 {% codesnippet "/registry/images/examples/full/redis-persistent.services.yaml", language="yaml" %}{% endcodesnippet %}

 The `disk` key is required for redis-persistent to tell Platform.sh how much disk space to reserve for Redis' persistent data.

+>> **note**
+>
+> Switching a service from Persistent to Ephemeral configuration is not supported at this time.
+To switch between modes, use a different service with a different name.

 ## Relationship